The Difference Between Legal Custody and Physical Custody

 Joint legal custody and disagreements

-So what happens when parents with joint legal custody can’t reach a mutually acceptable solution on a particular issue?
+So what happens when parents with joint legal custody can’t reach a mutually acceptable solution on a particular issue pertaining to well-being of the child?

 In general, the parenting plan or court order will actually set forth in precise detail how such scenarios are to be managed and/or even avoided.
 Specifically, it might dictate the following:

-- One parent is vested with the sole authority to make certain types of decisions while the other parent is vested with the sole authority to make other types of decisions; For example, one parent is solely responsible for decisions about education, while another parent is solely responsible for decisions about religion.
+- One parent is vested with the sole authority to make certain types of decisions while the other parent granted the sole authority make other types of decisions; For example, one parent is solely responsible for decisions about education, while another parent is solely responsible for decisions about religion.

 - One parent is appointed to act as a sort of “tie breaker” for each important issue.